Atlas975/Notes/Databases/Database_fundamentals.md

 - Multiple owners, files, location making security difficult
 - Few automates checks for data entry/conversion
 # DBMS
+- Provides an efficient and reliable way to store large amount of persistent data
 - A DBMS provides 3 main services:
 - [[SQL_language|SQL]] integrates all of these in one language
 ## 1. Data definition language (DDL)